kostasafe/data-analysis-app/README.md

 ### Acknowledgments

-Streamlit for providing an easy-to-use web application framework.
+Streamlit for providing an easy-to-use web application framework.</br>
 The developers of Pandas, Numpy, Matplotlib, Seaborn, and scikit-learn for their invaluable libraries.

 <details>